ThomasNguyen546/Note-Taker/README.md

 - Notes page has an existing welcome note.
 - Users can edit and save notes by using the edit and save icons at the top right.

-## Screenshots of Deployed Applications
+## Screenshots of Deployed Application

 - Landing Page
 ![](images/landingPage.png)